wds4/DCoSL/dips/coreProtocol/README.md

 - [DIP-02](02.md) Say what you mean, mean what you say.

-Rely on explicit attestations rather than scraped data.
+Rely on explicit statements rather than inferences from scraped data.

 - [DIP-03](03.md) Every word has a cryptographic identifier